History of SPRED

 SPRED’s Humble Beginnings in the Diocese of Oakland

-Sr. Aurora Pérez, SHF, brought SPRED to the Oakland Diocese in 1980, after training at SPRED Chicago for a year.
-Under Bishop John Cummins and subsequent bishops of Oakland, Sr. Aurora worked tirelessly opening SPRED Centers in a Diocese with 82 parishes – Amazing!
-Working for over 37 years for the Diocese, Sr. Aurora finally retired in 2013 to enjoy the fruits of her incredible work.
+Sr. Aurora Pérez, SHF, brought SPRED to the Oakland Diocese in 1980, after receiving her Master’s Degree from Loyola University and training at SPRED Chicago for a year.
+Under Bishop John Cummins and subsequent bishops of Oakland, Sr. Aurora worked tirelessly opening SPRED Centers in a Diocese with 81 parishes – Amazing!
+Working for over 37 years for the Diocese, Sr. Aurora retired in 2013, after full time & consulting work to enjoy the fruits of her incredible work.

 In 2013, the Diocese hired a new SPRED Coordinator out of its own ranks: Michelle Martinez-Kilty.
 She has been a SPRED Community Religious Worker who continues the mission of integrating individuals with developmental disabilities into the life and faith of the Church.
 Today SPRED has 29 Centers in 18 parishes with an additional 2 Centers in development.